Call for Living History Performers

 We are seeking talented performers to portray the following historical figures:

-Jackie Lime, Allen Allensworth, Anita Scott Coleman
+Billy the Kid, Jackie Lime, Allen Allensworth, Anita Scott Coleman

 Performers will engage audiences in dynamic, interactive experiences at the museum and